 Expertise in the franchising sector tends to be a given.
 We have acted mainly for franchisees so have the advantage of having seen a lot of franchise agreements – the good, the bad and the ugly.
 Therefore we know what we are looking for and crucially what we might be missing.
 We can offer timely, practical and cost effective advice a a result.
 This is of benefit not only to prospective franchisees but to franchisers, as we can readily see both perspectives.
 We pride ourselves on being approachable, easy to contact and reliable and aim to clarify what can often seem an impenetrable area of law.

-Paris Smith have recently become Affiliate members of the British Franchise Association (bfa).
+Paris Smith are Affiliate members of the British Franchise Association (bfa).

 The bfa is the only voluntary self-regulatory body for the UK franchise industry, with a standards based approach to membership.
 Its aim is to promote ethical franchising practice in the UK and help the industry develop credibility, influence and favorable circumstance for growth.